Types of Giving

 An endowment is a gift held in perpetuity and invested in a manner that protects the principal from inflation.
 The investment income provides a stable funding source for such purposes as scholarships, professorships, lecture series, and research centers.
 For more information, e-mail Rita Baines.

 A gift in memory of a favorite professor, relative, student, or friend is a thoughtful and meaningful way to recognize someone's life and accomplishments.
 For more information, e-mail Rita Baines.

-We realize that, as you consider a planned gift to the School, you must balance your family's needs, your personal lifestyle, and your financial resources with your love for the University and your wish to contribute to its preeminence.
+We realize that as you consider a planned gift to the School, you must balance your family's needs, your personal lifestyle and your financial resources with your love for the University and your wish to contribute to its preeminence.

-A residence, farm, vacation home, or other real estate may be given to the School of Aeronautics and Astronautics.
+A residence, farm, vacation home or other real estate may be given to the School of Aeronautics and Astronautics.
 A gift of real estate can make the full value of your property available and offer a variety of economic advantages, while leaving a lasting legacy at the School.
-The School will carefully evaluate each potential gift of land to make sure it will advance the School's mission.
+The School carefully will evaluate each potential gift of land to make sure it will advance the School's mission.

 For more information, e-mail Rita Baines.